-ECU Athletics faces potential lawsuit over elimination of women’s sports teams
+ECU athletics faces potential lawsuit over elimination of women’s sports teams

 “Basically, it’s ECU’s choice how this proceeds,” he said.
 “Either it can voluntarily put these women’s teams back and comply with federal law or we’ll go to court and force it to comply with federal law.”

-9 On Your Side crews did reach out to ECU Wednesday to ask about Bryant’s letter and the potential lawsuit.
-Officials say they don’t comment on potential litigation.
+WNCT did reach out to ECU Wednesday to ask about Bryant’s letter and the potential lawsuit.
+Officials said they don’t comment on potential litigation.